JavierSegoviaCordoba/Resource/README.md

 ## Download
 ```
 Groovy
-implementation "com.javiersc.resource:resource:0.9.2"
+implementation "com.javiersc.resources:resource:0.9.4"

 Kotlin DSL
-implementation("com.javiersc.resource:resource:0.9.2")
+implementation("com.javiersc.resources:resource:0.9.4")
 ```

 ## [Resource](/resource/src/main/kotlin/com/javiersc/resource/Resource.kt) and [NetworkResponse](/resource/src/main/kotlin/com/javiersc/resource/network/NetworkResponse.kt) sealed classes

-Wrap any NetworkResponse in this way:

-- Network
-    - Info (1XX)
-    - Success (2XX resource)
-    - Redirection (3XX)
-    - Client error (4XX error resource)
-    - Server error (5XX error resource)
-    - Non generic error for custom codes (error resource)
-- Other network issues with
-    - InternetNotAvailable (IOException, common use: the device has no connection to the Internet)
-    - RemoteError (ConnectException, common use: server is completely dead, it even doesn't return 5XX codes)

-For Resource, you have all Network classes from above mode:

-- Loading
+Resource `sealed class` has this options

-    - To use at that moment that a loading indicator should appear.
-      The resource can be null to show only the indicator, or not null to show the cache too.
+- Loading To use at that moment that a loading indicator should appear.
+The resource can be null to show only the indicator, or not null to show some cache resource too.
-- Cache
-    - The resource is getting from a cache, great to use if the network resource has failed
+- Cache -> To show a resource from a cache, great to use if the network resource has failed
+- Success -> When the happy path occurs.
+This has to have a valid not null resource.
+    - NoData -> When the resource has no data
+- Error -> If there is a problem you will get this.
+Error can be null.

 ## NetworkResponseCallAdapterFactory